skphy/skphy/README.md

 # Home page

-<h3 align="center"> Hi there 👋</h3>
+<h3 align="center"> Welcome 👋</h3>

 <p align="center">
-I'm Sonu, a learner in materials science and physics.
+- I'm Sonu, a learner in materials science and physics.
 - 👋 Hi, I’m a computational physicist and a materials chemist.
 - 👀 I’m interested in molecules and materials.
 - 🌱 I’m currently exploring materials and molecules for energy applications using QM, tight-binding, and ML techniques.
 - I love Modern Fortran + Python, C, and a bit of C++.
 </p>

 <h4 align="center">